 Chourico Assado is a must-try, such a fun way to eat Portugal’s take on chorizo.
 When ordered at a restaurant it will come in a traditional clay dish lit on fire.
 You will be able to cook the chorizo at your table paired with delicious local cheese and bread you will be full before you know it.
 Be careful not to burn your fingers, they don’t play around.

 Next but not least is the famous Pasteis de Natal or cream pastries.
 You will find these little cutie custard tarts everywhere you look.
 These pastries have been enjoyed in Portugal since the 18th century.
-They are the perfect size for a quick snack, pro tip eats the inside first then eat the butter flaky crust.
+They are the perfect size for a quick snack, Pro tip eat the inside first then eat the butter flaky crust.
 Pair it with a coffee and you will be living your best life!
 This might be the best advice on this travel guide to Portugal.

 One of the first things you can do is come in the off-season.
 The late fall and winters are typically slow tourist seasons in Portugal.
-Accommodation can range from hostels for 5 dollars a night, to 5-star hotels for 100.
+Accommodation can range from hostels for 25 dollars a night, to 5-star hotels for $100.
 Airbnb has so many different types of lodging available for 15-30 a night.
-You can easily find a monthly stay in the off-season in Portugal for 600 a month.
+You can easily find a monthly stay in the off-season in Portugal for 800 a month.

-When you are out exploring Portugal try and eat at the local snack bars because you will easily find dollar coffees and snacks.
+When you are out exploring Portugal try and eat at the local snack bars because you will easily find cheap coffees and snacks.
 If you like to go out for the night try ordering local beers, depending on where you are you can get a draft Portugal beer for around 2 dollars.

 Try local transportation and walking.
 The local buses in Portugal are very efficient and a great way to save some money.
 Try finding local restaurants and bars that you can walk to.
 There is also the ride-sharing app called Bolt which is very popular because it is cheaper than renting a car for the whole day.
-If you do end up renting a car try Centro.
+If you do end up renting a car try rentalcars.com.
 They often have flash sales and offer the best deals around.

 Do yourself the favor of booking your plane ticket to Portugal now.
 You will fall in love with the romantic vibes and beautiful landscape.
 If you are a budget traveler or luxury resort type of person you will find everything you need in Portugal.
-Save this Travel guide to Portugal Please let us know down below if you are planning your trip to Portugal, or if you have been and we missed your favorite thing!!
+Save this Travel guide to Portugal Please let us know down below if you are planning your trip to Portugal, or if you have been and we missed your favorite things!